Open-Vocabulary Online Semantic Mapping for SLAM: Conclusions

 \section{Conclusions}

-In this paper we present \ours SLAM, the first open-vocabulary online SLAM with a semantic 3D representation, based on 3D segments described by CLIP features.
-We propose a novel pipeline to segment 3D points from 2D masks, and track them across different keyframes.
-Additionally, we developed a new approach to assign CLIP descriptors to our 3D segments.
-For each 2D segment in each keyframe, we compute a single CLIP descriptor by taking a weighted sum of CLIPs from the natural image, the masked segment and a bounding box around it.
-The weights are predicted from a deep model, which we show to be more effective than alternative approaches.
-We outperform offline baselines in both computation and segmentation metrics on the Replica and ScanNet datasets.
-We believe that our work, that bridges SLAM and open-vocabulary representations, opens both fields to a broader range of potential applications.
+In this paper, we present \ours, an open-vocabulary, online 3D mapping method.
+Our pipeline extracts 3D segments from 2D masks and tracks them across keyframes.
+To assign CLIP descriptors to 3D segments, we introduce a novel strategy: each 2D segment receives a single descriptor computed as a weighted sum of embeddings from the full image, the masked region, and its surrounding bounding box.
+The weights are predicted by a neural network, which outperforms handcrafted heuristics while retaining strong generalization.
+We also develop a mechanism to fuse instances that are affected by odometric drift after the geometric corrections of a loop closure. \ours outperforms existing baselines in both computational efficiency and segmentation quality across multiple datasets.
+By bridging SLAM with open-vocabulary representations, we believe that our work broadens the scope of applications in these two domains.

 {

 }